You may have found yourself in the middle of a divorce, fighting over the custody of the children.

 Legal custody is decision-making power.
 It is the ability to make decisions about your child’s life.
 There are two kinds of legal custody—sole legal custody and joint legal custody.
 With sole legal custody, only one parent has the decision making power.
 Judges are reluctant to order this since a parent has a right to be involved in his or her child’s life.
 In order to be awarded sole legal custody, it must be in the child’s best interest to remove decision making power from the other parent.

 Joint legal custody is where both parents share the decision making power.
-The preference in South Carolina is for joint legal custody.
 Parents should keep each other informed and talk about major decisions affecting a child’s life, such as medical decisions, educational decisions, decisions regarding religious training, etc. If after a good-faith effort, the parents cannot make a decision, generally one parent will have final decision making authority.

 Physical custody is different from legal custody.
 It simply means who the child is going to live with.
 There a three major kinds of physical custody—sole physical custody, joint physical custody, and shared physical custody or primary physical custody and visitation.